 Senior employees should ensure that their subordinates understand and comply with the standards and requirements stated in the Code.
-Any doubts of interpretation or problems encountered, as well as any suggestions
+Any doubts of interpretation or problems encountered, as well as any suggestions for improvement, should be addressed to the ethics officer for consideration and advice.

-- 1 When facing a potential unethical behaviour the staff member should ask her/himself the following questions: - a) Is it in accordance with Stanley Group's practices and polices? - b) Is it legal? - c) What do my colleagues/Manager/HR Director/Ethics Officer think? - d) How would I feel about telling someone else what I had done? - e) How would our client react? - f) How would Stanley Group feel if this was reported in the National newspaper? - g) To what extent will this affect the environment?
+1 When facing a potential unethical behaviour the staff member should ask her/himself the following questions:

+- a) Is it in accordance with Stanley Group's practices and polices? - b) Is it legal? - c) What do my colleagues/Manager/HR Director/Ethics Officer think? - d) How would I feel about telling someone else what I had done? - e) How would our client react? - f) How would Stanley Group feel if this was reported in the National newspaper?g) To what extent will this affect the environment?